aukkawut/aukkawut.github.io/index.md

 * Practice problems with solutions on Linear and Quadratic functions [link](/collections/GenMath2022/practice_problems/Quadratic.pdf)
 * Problem sets (without solutions) on Linear algebra *This is quite hard for high school students* [link](/collections/GenMath2022/practice_problems/LA1_Psets.pdf)

-### Learning philosophy

-What I value the most is to understand the concept.
-I don't care whether I will get F or not.
-What I care is I tried and I understand the concept.
-I have pushed myself a lot during my freshman and sophomore year to study graduate level courses to deeply understand the concept while making the good foundation for further study when the concept shows up again.
-It is hard and I risk my GPA for it but I don't care about my GPA.
-What is worth more is I know the answer of my questions.

 # Contact